Cmac2712/blog/README.md

 ## Deployment

 Push commits to the main branch.
+Will be deployed to Vercel 🚀

 ## Adding Blog Posts